 Female and male faculty salaries at WMU.
 Also, alas for females, at WMU, females make less than males at all faculty ranks.
-At the full professor rank, females are paid 90% of what males make, at the associate level, 92%, at the assistant level, 91%, and at the instructor rank, 94%.
+At the full and associate professor ranks, females are paid about 90% of what males make, and at the assistant and instructor levels, 93%.